About the Northern Ireland Inter-Faith Forum

 · maintaining a high standard of meetings;

 · campaigning for more inclusive approaches to Religious Education in Northern Ireland;

 · pursuing the inter-faith ideal within the developing pluralism of Northern Ireland.

 Over the years, the Inter-Faith Forum has also been engaged in many educational projects, including:

-- The Forum also established and maintains The Quiet Room at Belfast International Airport, which provides a space for reflection and prayer for all.
+· The Forum also established and maintains The Quiet Rooms at Belfast International Airport and at Belfast City Airport

 Affiliation with U.K. Inter-Faith Network